emacsmirror/helm-raindrop/README.md

 M-x helm-raindrop
 ```

-This command opens a Helm interface where you can:
-- Search through your items using fuzzy matching
-- Browse items with tags displayed in brackets (e.g., `[tag1][tag2]`)
-- Perform various actions on selected items

 #### Available Actions

 - **Browse URL** (default): Open the selected item in your web browser
+- **Copy ITEM**: Copy item information to clipboard in Markdown format
-- **Show URL**: Display the item URL in the minibuffer
+- **Show ITEM**: Display item information in a dedicated buffer in Markdown format
-- **Show NOTE**: Display the item's note in the minibuffer

 #### Key Bindings